iulspop/umlify/README.md

 It's a fork of [umlify](https://github.com/mikaa123/umlify), which doesn't function at the time of writing.

-Thanks to Michael Sokol for creating RubyToUML and allowing me to republish it!
+Thanks to Michael Sokol for creating Umlify and allowing me to republish it!

 Installation
 ------------